Privacy policy | Racecheck

 Telling us if information we hold is incorrect

-You have the right to question any information we hold about you that you think is wrong or incomplete.
+You have the right to question any personal data we hold about you that you think is wrong or incomplete.
 Please contact us at info “at” racecheck.com if you want to do this and we will take reasonable steps to check its accuracy and, if necessary, correct it.
-Alternatively, you can edit the information yourself via the website or app.
+Alternatively, you can edit the personal data yourself via our Website.

-Telling us if you want us to stop using your personal information
+Telling us if you want us to stop using your personal data

 You have the right to:

-• object to our use of your personal information (known as the right to object); or
+• object to our use of your personal data (known as the right to object); or

-• ask us to delete the personal information (known as the right to erasure); or
+• ask us to delete the personal data (known as the right to erasure); or

 • request the restriction of processing; or